Uzezi93/Genetic-Basis-of-Seed-Trait-Variation-Rice/README.md

   <ul>
   <li>Conducted GWAS using 40,866 high-density SNP markers.</li>
   <li>Used MLM, MLMM, and FarmCPU models in R GAPIT to identify significant SNPs (FDR ≤ 0.05).</li>
-  <li>Chromosomes 3, 7, 8, and 9 were associated with seed traits.
+  <li>Four SNPs on chromosomes 3, 7, 8, and 9 were associated with seed traits.
   <li>Linkage Disequilibrium (LD) decay analysis was performed using PLINK 2.0 to determine mapping resolution.</li>
   </ul>